jackblk/battlebit-server-docker/README.md

 * Copy `server.conf.example` to `config` folder and rename it to `server.conf`
 * Edit `.env` and `server.conf` to your liking
 * (Optional) Login with 2FA, see below
+* (Optional) If you use custom API from [BattleBitAPIRunner](https://github.com/BattleBit-Community-Servers/BattleBitAPIRunner), see below
 * **IMPORTANT** Create data folders with the right permission: `mkdir -p data/Steam data/battlebit && chown 1000:100 -R data`
 * Run `docker compose up -d` or `make` to start the server
 * Run `docker compose down -v` or `make stop-server` to stop the server